Atomic silicon circuitry

 Our main building block is the silicon dangling bond on a H-terminated silicon surface, which we have shown acts as a quantum dot.
 Precise assemblies of such dots can be created to form artificial molecules.
 Such ensembles can have custom optical properties, can serve as circuit elements for quantum-dot cellular automata, and, we suspect, can play a role in quantum computing.

 Our work has pushed the boundaries of atom-scale fabrication, imaging techniques, and dynamic charge sensing of single surface atoms and of single dopants.
-See Publications for all of our recent work.
+See Publications for a list of our recent work.

 Because the atomic silicon quantum dot (ASiQD) is so small - perhaps the ultimate small dot - it has very widely spaced electronic energy levels.
 This has multiple important ramifications.
 The Quantum Dot Cellular Automata scheme due to Lent, Porod and coworkers, for example, is now set to flourish.
 While the QCA architecture has been highly developed theoretically and proven experimentally, it has until now languished because the relatively large size, and commensurately small energy level spacing of available dots required extreme cryogenic conditions.
 Our patented ASiQDs now allow room temperature operation, while simultaneously eliminating practical issues related to clocking and wiring.
 Spin-off company Quantum Silicon Incorporated, QSi, is tackling the challenges of interfacing the new atom-sized circuitry to conventional CMOS and to make first working prototypes.